-- Keep all decorations away from a heat source – No matter what you use to decorate your home for Halloween this season, be sure to keep them all away from a heat source.
+- Keep all decorations away from a heat source – No matter what you use to decorate your home for Halloween this season, keep them away from a heat source.
 NFPA reported that nearly half of decoration fires in homes occur because the decorations are too close to a heat source.
-Now that fall weather is here it is likely that you are using electric, gas or a fireplace to heat up your home.
+Now that fall weather is here, you are likely using electricity, gas, or a fireplace to heat up your home.
 Be sure to keep your decorations away from these sources!

-- Be mindful of candles – Many people like to use real candles to light up their Jack-o’-lanterns or paper lanterns.
-We suggest using battery operated lights that look like candles in order to avoid serious fire hazards.
-Use extreme caution if you choose use real candles.
-Do not allow children or pets near the lit candles because they can easily be knocked over and could cause flammable items to catch on fire.
+- Be mindful of candles – Many people like to use real candles to light up their Jack-o'-lanterns or paper lanterns.
+We suggest using battery-operated lights that look like candles in order to avoid serious fire hazards.
+Use extreme caution if you choose to use real candles.
+Do not allow children or pets near the lit candles because they can easily be knocked over and cause flammable items to catch fire.

-Mr Restore wants everyone to enjoy their Halloween festivities.
+Mr. Restore wants everyone to enjoy their Halloween festivities.
 Remember, stay safe this Halloween and follow all fire safety precautions.
-If you find yourself in the unfortunate event of fire damage this Halloween season, immediately contact Mr Restore.
-We have over 50 years of fire damage experience and our expert technicians will ensure you and your family recovery quickly from any fire damage your property may experience.
-Mr Restore is a full-service restoration company, meaning we not only assess and fix the damage to your home but we also repair and build afterwards.
+If you find yourself in the unfortunate event of fire damage this Halloween season, immediately contact Mr. Restore.
+We have over 50 years of fire damage experience, and our expert technicians will ensure you and your family recover quickly from any fire damage your property may experience.
+Mr. Restore is a full-service restoration company, meaning we not only assess and fix the damage to your home, but we also repair and build afterward.